jrowellfx/lsseq/README.md

-Even if you aren't an avid command-line user, having `lsseq` available to you might make you a convert because it reports VERY useful information about sequences that is otherwise hard to notice without using `lsseq`.
+Even if you aren't an avid command-line user, having `lsseq` available to you might make you a convert because it reports VERY useful information about sequences that are otherwise hard to discover without using `lsseq`.

 #### Example:
 ```